 3. The File System Needs Repair

-Ever seen an error message like this pop up on your screen, in either Windows or Mac?
+Ever seen an error message like this pop up on your screen, on either Windows or macOS?
 Sometimes this can happen simply because of not shutting down your computer properly.
 However, other times, it can be a sign of your SSD developing bad blocks or a problem in the connector port.

-Thankfully, the resolution of this problem is easy.
-Windows, Mac, and Linux come with built-in with repair tools for a corrupt file system.
+Thankfully, the resolution is easy.
+Windows, macOS, and Linux come with built-in with repair tools for a corrupt file system.
 Upon such an error, each OS will prompt you to run their respective tool, so follow the steps and repair the file system.